Isoptin (Verapamil Hydrochloride)

 Who Should Not Take Isoptin

-Do not use Isoptin if you are allergic to verapamil hydrochloride or any ingredients, have certain heart conditions (heart failure, very slow heart rate, heart conduction problems, some irregular heartbeats, or heart muscle disease), have low blood pressure, are taking ivabradine or certain blood thinners like dabigatran, or if the packaging is damaged.
+Do not use Isoptin if you are allergic to verapamil hydrochloride or any of its ingredients, have certain heart conditions, low blood pressure, or are taking specific medications like ivabradine.

 Medical Conditions to Discuss